Our Partner Organizations

 In addition to water and wastewater utilities, our members include local state/provincial and federal agencies; law enforcement, intelligence and homeland security agencies; consulting and engineering firms; and utility associations.

-A Nonprofit Owned and Managed by the Industry
+A Nonprofit Owned and Managed by the Sector

-WaterISAC is a non-profit, governed by a board of managers comprising water and wastewater utility managers and state drinking water administrators who are appointed by the partner organizations shown below.
-It is operated by the Association of Metropolitan Water Agencies.
+WaterISAC is a non-profit organization, governed by a board of managers comprising water and wastewater utility managers and state drinking water administrators who are appointed by the partner organizations shown above.
 Built from the ground up to serve the water sector, WaterISAC is uniquely positioned to understand and support the sector’s needs.

 Tapping Information Sources to Support Sector Security and Resilience

 WaterISAC has established secure and close contact with partners in government to access sensitive and classified security information.
-WaterISAC maintains two-way communication with the U.S. Department of Homeland Security, especially its National Cybersecurity and Communications Integration Center, the FBI, the U.S. Environmental Protection Agency, state intelligence fusion centers, and other federal and state agencies.
-Through the National Council of ISACs, we also collaborate with nearly two-dozen other ISACs, particularly with the Electricity ISAC.
+WaterISAC maintains two-way communication with the U.S. Department of Homeland Security's Cybersecurity and Infrastructure Security Agency, the FBI, the U.S. Environmental Protection Agency, state intelligence fusion centers, and other federal and state agencies.
+Through the National Council of ISACs, we also collaborate with more than two-dozen other ISACs, particularly with the Electricity ISAC.
 We also amass intelligence and resources from selected security experts, water and wastewater industry partners, news media, and our own members.

 Analysis and Curation Saves You Time and Supercharges Your Security